vfaronov/mitmproxy-httpolice/doc/index.rst

 that mitmdump prints to the console, because HTTPolice will notify you whenever there’s something to see::

-  HTTPolice found 2 errors, 3 comments in: POST /api/v1/customer/ - 201 Created
+  HTTPolice: 2 errors, 3 comments in: POST /api/v1/customer/ ← 201

 Integration with the console UI